flash-oss/allserver/README.md

 ### HTTP limitations

-1. Sub-routes are not available.
-E.g. you can't have `/users/updateUser`.
-(Yet.)
+1. Sub-routes are not well-supported, your procedure should be named `"users/updateUser"` or alike.
+Also, in the `AllserverClient` you'd want to use `nameMapper`.

 ### gRPC server side